Welcome to the Dartmouth History Research Group

 10:00 am to 12:00 noon

-Our next meeting will be on Monday 4 November 2024.
+Our next meeting will be on Monday 2 December 2024.
 It will be a “history and cake meeting” at our usual venue.
-Amongst other things, we’ll be looking into topics which came up at our recent session at the Dartmouth Book Festival.
+Amongst other things, we’ll be looking into questions about our local history which have been raised recently by the public and by Group members.

 Everyone is welcome.
 If you are new to the group and plan to come, it would be helpful if you could email us by clicking this link so that we have some idea of numbers.
 We look forward to seeing you!